Meet the Employers

 Firm Representatives

-Please view the Meet the Employers Student Guide for representative information.
+Please view the Meet the Employers Student Guide for registered firms and representative information.
 Information in the guide is subject to change and is updated as the Office of Career Planning receives information and updates directly from employers.
 Any areas that are blank indicate that information has not yet been received from the employer.
 Additional information about Meet the Employers will be emailed to 1L students via (1) Monday “Big Law” emails and (2) Symplicity details.

 Refreshments